 My name is Erin Brown.
-I am the mother of three kids (ages 6, 4, and 1) and wife to an amazing husband.
+I am the mother of three kids (ages 10, 8 and 5) and wife to an amazing husband.
 I am a Columbia, Missouri native.
 I attended the University of Missouri where I received my Bachelor's in Education, then went on to get a Master’s degree in Curriculum and Instruction.
 I taught math at Oakland Junior High for 8 years until the birth of my son.
 Since my son’s birth, I have been a work-at-home mom, doing a combination of daycare & part-time teaching for a homeschool group.
 In 2014, my life changed dramatically after the birth of my daughter.
 Molly’s delivery was easy compared to my son’s.
 I left the hospital feeling wonderful, but within 12 hours of being discharged, my body took a terrifying turn.
 The next six months were the scariest and the hardest of my life.
 I didn’t know it was possible to feel so bad physically and mentally.
 I sought doctors' help.
 I was hospitalized for four days and discharged with no explanation for my symptoms.
 I spent most days feeling physically ill and depressed.
 Many nights I couldn’t sleep and I experienced some form of a panic attack that would last 4-5 hours.
 I was put on meds for anxiety and depression, yet I continued to get worse.
 Finally I saw the late Dr. William Trumbower.
 After hearing my story and running a few tests, Dr. Trumbower put his arm around me and said, “You are going to be okay.”
 Dr. Trumbower told me I needed to eat a strict paleo diet, gave me a few supplements to take, and encouraged me to decrease my exposure to harmful toxins.
 This was the beginning of getting well and feeling like myself again.
 Since seeing Dr. Trumbower, I have become fascinated with identifying root causes for illnesses and learning to give our bodies what they need to thrive.
-I now spend my spare time teaching about essential oils, reading about health and wellness, and cooking for my family.
-I have a passion to share what has healed me and my family with others.
-I am so excited to bring the CoMo Wellness Conference to Columbia for a third year!
+I am so excited to bring the CoMo Wellness Conference to Columbia for the sixth year!